woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/20-local.md

     image: /usr/bin/tree
 ```

-If there are no commands, we thread them as plugin as usual.
+If no commands are provided, we treat them as plugins in the usual manner.
-Plugins in local backend terms are just binary's to be executed by name if they can be looked up in `$PATH` or as absolute path.
+In the context of the local backend, plugins are simply executable binaries, which can be located using their name if they are listed in `$PATH`, or through an absolute path.

 ### Using labels to filter tasks